lightlace/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator"></a>Zugriffstaste

-Ruft die Accelerator-Objekt für das Accelerator_view-Objekt ab.
+Ruft die Zugriffstaste-Objekt für das Objekt "accelerator_view" ab.

 ### <a name="syntax"></a>Syntax